 Note: The interactions with External Directories and mapping the requests/responses to/from External Directories are out of scope of this specification.

 The CAB Interworking Function SHALL route back the search requests responses from the External Directory to the Search Proxy via XDM-7i interface.
-If multiple External Directories are searched, the CAB Interworking Function SHALL aggregate the results prior to sending the response back to the Search Proxy.
+If multiple External Directories are searched, the CAB Interworking Function SHALL aggregate results prior to sending the response back to the Search Proxy.

 Application Usage for External Directories Search